 "Psifis" of the Faculty of Philosophy at the Aristotle University of Thessaloniki.
 In 2020, she was awarded a Fellowship by the

 Eccles Center for American Studies for her research in the British Library (U.K.) on contemporary American literary production and digitality.
-Since the beginning of 2022, she's a
+Since the beginning of 2022-to the present day, she's a

-Fulbright Greece Alumni Outreach Ambassador (AUTh).
+Fulbright Greece Alumni Outreach Ambassador for AUTh.
 She is also academically responsible for a number of AUTh

 international and

 Erasmus+ agreements.
-She teaches courses and supervises research projects in 20th and 21st century American fiction and poetry with emphasis placed on the following research areas: Contemporary American Literature and the New Media, Digital Literature, Postmodern Fiction and Poetry, the Technological Uncanny, and Cyberculture/Cyberpunk (in relation to William Gibson).
+She teaches courses and supervises research projects in 20th and 21st century American fiction and poetry with emphasis placed on the following research areas: Contemporary American Literature and Culture; Modernist & Postmodernist Poetry; Postmodern/After Postmodern Fiction; Born Digital Literature; Book Print/Digital Materialities; the Technological Uncanny (with emphasis on William Gibson's writing).